replugged-org/guide/docs/plugins/getting-started.md

 example, if your website is `example.com` and your plugin is called `my-plugin`, the plugin ID should be `com.example.MyPlugin`.
 If you don't have a website, you can make one up.

 The version and updater info is used by Replugged to check for updates.
-You should reset the version number to `1.0.0`.
 The `updater.id` key should be changed to the username and repository of your plugin.
 For example, the plugin template is hosted at https://github.com/replugged-org/replugged, so the `updater.id` is `replugged-org/replugged`.

 :::caution